What is Vectibix?

 lung disease, breathing problems;

 an ulcer on the cornea of your eye (keratitis); or

 an electrolyte imbalance (such as low levels of calcium, magnesium, or potassium in your blood).

-FDA pregnancy category C. It is not known whether Vectibix will harm an unborn baby.
+Using Vectibix during pregnancy could harm the unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 It is not known whether panitumumab passes into breast milk or if it could harm a nursing baby.
 You should not breast-feed while using this medicine.

 Vectibix is injected into a vein through an IV.
 A healthcare provider will give you this injection.
 Before you receive this medicine, you may need to undergo a biopsy to make sure panitumumab is the right medication to treat your cancer.